Eschatologue/CM_wiki/docs/class/sorcerer/index.md

 ## Level 1: Spellcasting

 Drawing from your innate magic, you can cast spells.
-See the Player’s Handbook for rules on spellcasting.
+See the Player's Handbook for rules on spellcasting.
 The information below details how you use those rules as a Sorcerer.

 ### Cantrips